Regional bloc holds off on military response to Mozambique insurgency

 "We adopted measures aiming to eliminate by its roots the terrorist actions through reinforcing the operational capacity of (Mozambique's) defence and security forces," he said, pointing also to plans to enhance border security and target the militants' funding sources.

-The summit followed the capture of the key northern town of Palma in March, which killed dozens, displaced over 50,000 people and brought a $20 billion gas project by oil major Total to a grinding halt.
+The summit followed the capture of the key northern town of Palma in March, which killed dozens, displaced over 50,000 people and brought a $20 billion gas project by oil major Total (TOTF.PA) to a grinding halt. read more

 The assault exacerbated already growing concern among regional neighbours about the insurgent group, which has pledged allegiance to Islamic State.